Juan Pablo Montoya

 In 2001, Juan Pablo Montoya began racing in the Formula One circuit.
-He showed great potential, but his success has been erratic.
-He has been criticized for making costly mistakes although racing cars have been specially developed for his size and speed.
-In 2005, Montoya began a physical fitness regime but, unfortunately, he injured his shoulder just after the Malaysian Grand Prix.
+He showed great potential, but his performances were erratic and he was criticized for making costly mistakes despite driving cars that were specially developed for his size and speed.
+In 2005, Montoya began a physical fitness regime, but he injured his shoulder just after the Malaysian Grand Prix.
 The official story is that he sustained the injury while playing tennis, although rumors blame a motorcycle accident.

 2007 found Montoya retiring from Formula One and switching to NASCAR.
 That year, he won the NASCAR Busch Series Telcel-Motorola 200 in Mexico City.
 He also became the first foreign-born driver to win a Cup race since 1974 when he was victorious at NASCAR Nextel Cup race at the Toyota/Save Mart 350 at Sonoma.
-This win made him only the second racer, after Mario Andretti, to win the Indianapolis 500, a Formula One race, and a NASCAR Nextel Cup race.
+This win made him only the second racer, after Mario Andretti, to win the Indianapolis 500, a Formula One race and a NASCAR Nextel Cup race.
 Montoya also won the Rolex 24 Hours of Daytona in both 2007 and 2008, and added another Cup Series win at Watkins Glen in 2010.